maudes/maudes.github.io/index.md

 **Product Owner, [SalaSUSU](https://salasusu.com/)**
 <sub> ***Siem Reap, Cambodia  |  Sep 2016 - Dec 2016*** </sub>
-> Product owner of the new online shop of Salasusu, the social enterprise branched off from Kamonohashi.
+> Product owner of the new online shop of Salasusu, the social enterprise branched off from Kamonohashi

 - Developed the online advertising strategies for the Greater China area, maintaining the Google Adwords campaigns which increased the overall brand awareness 3 times in a month
 - Initiated the user interactive flow from conducting user researches like the empathy map to delivering detailed specifications of the website by wireframes and mockups